International Association for People-Environment Studies (IAPS) Conference 2026

 Eleanor Ratcliffe and Birgitta Gatersleben

-Beyond the sharing of knowledge, one of the great strengths of IAPS is its ability to bring people together – for example, in our Early Career Researcher Workshop, during the scientific programme, and in conversations over coffee or dinner.
+Beyond the sharing of knowledge, one of the great strengths of IAPS is its ability to bring people together, for example in our Early Career Researcher Workshop, during the scientific programme, and in conversations over coffee or dinner.
 Chance meetings at these conferences often become valued friendships and collaborations.
-Whether this is your first time at IAPS or your twentieth, we hope that you will find your community with us in 2026.
+Whether this was your first time at IAPS or your twentieth, we hope that you found your community with us in 2026.

-We are embedding our Guiding Principles of environmental sustainability, knowledge co-production, and equity, diversity and inclusion into the planning and delivery of IAPS 2026.
-As a result we hope that you will find this a supportive, inclusive, and accessible event that strives to balance environmental, social, and economic sustainability.
+We embedded our Guiding Principles of environmental sustainability, knowledge co-production, and equity, diversity and inclusion into the planning and delivery of IAPS 2026.
+As a result, we hope that you found this a supportive, inclusive, and accessible event that strove to balance environmental, social, and economic sustainability.

 Keynote speakers